bbauska/W3Cx-3of5/README.md

 </html>
 ```

-<b>A linear gradient is seen as an \"invisible\" rectangle in which a set of colors are interpolated along a line.</b>
+<h5>A linear gradient is seen as an "invisible" rectangle in which a set of colors are interpolated along a line.</h5>

 The gradient becomes visible when we draw shapes on top of the invisible gradient, and when the fillStyle or strokeStyle property has for value this gradient.